ChrisMavrommatis/ocmp/docs/pages/home.md

 - **Its Open Source**

   OCMP is, and will forever remain, free and open source.
 That means its code can easily be reviewed by anyone and verify that nothing hidden is going on "behind the scenes".
   Additionally, if you have the programming knowledge and skills, you can modify it as you see fit for your personal project, no questions asked.
-If its not your project, you can still do it, provided your modifications become open source as well.
+If it's not your project, you can still do it, provided your modifications become open source as well.

 - **Transparency**